For People Who Can’t Sleep

 - Unhappiness with the quality or quantity of sleep, which can include trouble falling asleep, staying asleep or waking up early and being unable to get back to sleep

-- The sleep disturbance causes significant distress or impairment in functioning, such as within the individual’s working or personal life, behaviorally or emotionally
+- The sleep disturbance causes significant distress or impairment in functioning, such as within your working or personal life, behaviourally or emotionally

-- Difficulty sleeping occurs at least three times a week and is present for at least three months
+- Difficulty sleeping occurs at least three times a week and has been present for at least three months

 - The problem occurs despite ample opportunity to sleep